 The French chair and round side table come from Joss and Main, and I love how they look sitting in my bay window.
 Perfect place to plop down with a magazine.

 Many of you on Instagram have been coveting these soft pink pillows I’ve been sharing sneak peeks of!
-Believe it or not, but they feel even better than they look!
-I found them at hobby lobby, as I was on my way there looking for soft pink fabric to make pillow covers.
+Believe it or not, they feel even better than they look!
+I found them at the hobby lobby, as I was on my way there looking for soft pink fabric to make pillow covers.
 Scored these instead!!

 I found the lamp at Target.